ABI-Tutorials/vph2014/mapclient/setup.rst

 * Python - version 2.7.X is preferred, but version 3.X.Y should also work.
 * PySide - Python bindings for the Qt libraries.
+* pmr2.client - Python package for using webservices on PMR
-* requests_oauthlib - Python package for XXXXXXXX
+* pmr2.wfctrl - Python package for accessing workspaces on PMR
 * rdflib - Python package for working with RDF.

 Other Dependencies